ademizain/ademizain/README.md

 Here are some of the technologies and tools I work with:

-- Programming Languages: Python, JavaScript, C++
+- Programming Languages: Python, C++
-- Frameworks and Libraries: Django, React, Matplotlib, Pandas, Numpy
+- Frameworks and Libraries: FastAPI, Django, Matplotlib, Pandas, Numpy, SQLAlchemy
-- Databases: SQLite
+- Databases: SQLite, PostgreSQL, MongoDB
 - Tools and Software: ZSH, VS Code, Pycharm, Clion
 - DevOps and Cloud: Google Cloud Platform